Why It’s Time to Invest in Preventive Oral CareNovember 4, 2020

 Most people believe yellowing teeth to be a sign of poor oral care.
 However, tooth discoloration doesn’t always mean that you have plaque build-up.
 What people correlate with tartar is actually the thinning of your teeth’s inner structure or dentin.
-Since your teeth’s enamel layer gradually wears down from chewing, your teeth may gradually seem to look less than clean since it is slowly losing its whiteness.
+Since your teeth’s enamel layer gradually wears down from chewing, your teeth may gradually seem to look less than clean since it is slowly losing their whiteness.
+Find out the top drinks that stain your teeth.

 Unfortunately, the wearing down of your enamel is a normal process.
 Most adults will have yellowing teeth as they mature.
 However, tooth discoloration due to staining is a different issue.
 Through extrinsic discoloration, your enamel wears down and experiences staining from various food sources.
 These substances make your enamel stained and appear much darker, even beyond exposing your dentin’s natural yellowish hue.
 For this reason, it’s best to avoid particular drinks that can make prominent extrinsic stains on your teeth.